samuel-h-r-nunes/fictive/README.md

 This will wrap the specified content in a delayed promise and return the result.
 The promise will resolve to the specified value after a default delay of 200 ms, to simulate network overhead.

-For specific scenarios, you can also specify the delay, via the second (optional) parameter to `fakeReply`:
+For specific scenarios, you can also specify the delay, via the second (optional) parameter:

 ```js
 // src/services/__mock__/example.js